rocky/python-decompile3/README.rst

 to be addressed by using dominators and reverse-dominators, which the python-control-flow_ project can give.

 This I am *finally* slowly doing in yet another non-public project.
 It is a lot of work.
-Funding in the form of sponsorship, while greatly appreciated, isn't commensurate with the amount of effort, and currently, I have a full-time job.
-So it may take time before it is available publicly.
+Funding in the form of sponsorship while greatly appreciated isn't commensurate with the amount of effort, and currently I have a full-time job.
+So it may take time before it is available publicly, if at all.

 Requirements
 ------------